janik-j/edupin/Readme.md

 ```

 The system will start monitoring the environment and providing safety alerts when traffic signals are detected.
+If you want to enable custom wake word detection make sure to include a "your-custom.ppn" wake word model in /lightberry-client/models.

 ## Documentation 📚